Article written by Elisa

 Best Places to Visit in France in October

-5. The Four-Lakes Region in the Jura (Bourgogne-Franche-Comté)
+6. The Four-Lakes Region in the Jura (Bourgogne-Franche-Comté)

 In this beautiful corner of France, autumn offers a landscape of great beauty, with the turquoise or sapphire waters of the lakes that contrast with the ochre expanses of the surrounding vegetation.
 There are also many picturesque villages and great food (check out this fall road trip itinerary through the Jura).

-6. Carcassonne and the Pays Cathare (Occitanie)
+7. Carcassonne and the Pays Cathare (Occitanie)

-If you are wondering where to go in south of France in October, the Pays Cathare is a fantastic option.
+If you are wondering where to go in the south of France in October, the Pays Cathare is a great option.
 This cultural region in the Occitanie region, between Carcassonne and Perpignan, is home to an ensemble of medieval cities, Romanesque abbeys, and stunning citadels related to the Cathars, France’s main heretic group in Medieval Times.

 The best way to explore the Cathar Country is by car, as most of these Cathar castles and other sites are poorly served (or not served at all) by public transportation.
 This 5-day Cathar Country road trip, with a start and finish in the Cité de Carcassonne, covers the main sites, and it is an excellent opportunity to learn about this fascinating chapter in France’s history.

-7. Alsace (Grand Est)
+8. Alsace (Grand Est)

-A road trip in Alsace is one of the best things to do in France in October when red, yellow, and orange hues cover the hillsides and lend a special charm to the landscape.
+A road trip to Alsace is one of the best things to do in France in October when red, yellow, and orange hues cover the hillsides and lend a special charm to the landscape.
 Enjoy the Alsace Wine Route, the Vosges, and the picturesque villages in Alsace without the crowds, or set off on a reinvigorating walk up to one of the region’s many fortified castles for breathtaking views.

 Best Places to Visit in France in November

-8. Aix-en-Provence (Provence-Alpes-Côte d’Azur)
+9. Aix-en-Provence (Provence-Alpes-Côte d’Azur)

+Fall in Aix-en-Provence offers ideal temperatures for sightseeing, and the city is less crowded.
 If you’re visiting the city for the first time, don’t miss the Aix-en-Provence markets, which are so typical of Provence.
 Also, consider taking this food and culture walking tour to learn the stories behind the magnificent City of 1,000 Fountains and its food.

-9. Parks and Gardens of Paris (Ile-de-France)
+10. Parks and Gardens of Paris (Ile-de-France)

 Paris is always a good idea, but it is especially beautiful when the trees turn from green to ochre.
 In Paris, the Luxembourg Gardens, the Tuileries Garden, and Parc Buttes Chaumont offer enchanting settings that never disappoint walkers.

 Paris in the fall is also a time for arts, culture, fashion, and gastronomy.
-After the summer break, the food and wine festivals are back in town, and they are fun places to visit and do some tastings.
+After the summer break, the food and wine festivals are back in town, and they are fun places to visit and enjoy some tastings.

 Just over an hour’s ride, south and southwest of Paris, the Forest of Fontainebleau and the Versailles Gardens are ideal destinations to admire the flamboyant colors that nature offers in autumn.